-6 (San Francisco: University of San Francisco, 2002).
+6 Vernon Ruland, Conscience Across Borders: An Ethics of Global Rights and Religious Pluralism (San Francisco: University of San Francisco, 2002).

 7 I would suspect Küng was chosen because at the time he had done the work and published it and no one else had published anything similar.